notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

 ### Bring something more

 Your site will not interest your readers if it doesn’t convey **relevant, valuable information**.
-At least if it’s not offering exclusive information, something more than a description of products and services.
-Include in your content an analysis or a personal opinion on the relevant subjects.
+Except when offering exclusive information about your products or services, include in your content an analysis or a personal opinion on the relevant subjects.

 If you only want to repeat information that’s available on another site, just use your Facebook page or Twitter account.